 |

-Association came to an end at our annual Weekend Course, which
+came to an end at our annual Weekend Course, which was held

-was held at Bath University.
-I was succeeded by Gervase Phinn,
+University.
+I was succeeded by Gervase Phinn, who I hope

-and no one is more important than the librarian.
-In too many schools
+library and no one is more important than the librarian.

 |